Alisha Lehmann: Como

 After a single season with Juventus, Lehmann joined fellow Serie A side Como on 12 August 2025.
 She signed a three-year contract until June 2028.
 In the pre-season match against Inter Milan, Lehmann scored her first goal for the club, winning the game 1–0.
 She enacted her "fishing" celebration, for which she is known.

+Leicester City

+On 22 January 2026, Lehmann joined Leicester City on a two and a half year contract.
+Speaking about her return to the WSL after playing in Italy, she said "I learned a lot and played with some great players, but England is my home so I'm happy to be back."
+She scored her first goal for Leicester on 22 March 2026, netting the opening goal in a 2–1 loss against Aston Villa.